Cipscis/base-project/README.md

 ## GitHub Pages

 This project is set up to use a GitHub Action every time new code is pushed to the `main` branch.
-This GitHub Action runs the `build` task, then deploys the contents of the `app` directory by committing them to a `gh-pages` branch.
+This `build-and-deploy` workflow runs the `build` npm script, then runs the test script, then if the tests passed it deploys the contents of the `app` directory by committing them to a `gh-pages` branch.
 This `gh-pages` branch should be configured in GitHub to be published to GitHub Pages.

 When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as `https://cipscis.github.io/base-project`.
 This means using root relative URLs such as `/assets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.